Road Markings

 Lengths of road reserved for vehicles loading and unloading are indicated by a white 'bay' marking with the words 'Loading Only' and a sign with the white on blue 'trolley' symbol.
 This sign also shows whether loading and unloading is restricted to goods vehicles and the times at which the bay can be used.
 If no times or days are shown it may be used at any time.
 Vehicles may not park here if they are not loading or unloading.

-Highway Code ImageLoading bay
+Highway Code Rule illustrationLoading bay

-Highway Code ImageSee Rule 243
+Highway Code Rule illustrationSee Rule 243

-Highway Code ImageSee Rule 141
+Highway Code Rule illustrationSee Rule 141

-Highway Code ImageBox junction (See Rule 174)
+Highway Code Rule illustrationBox junction (See Rule 174)

-Highway Code ImageIndication of traffic lanes
+Highway Code Rule illustrationIndication of traffic lanes